The Ultimate Guide to Surfing in Encinitas

 Surf shops in Encinitas

-Encinitas Surfboards has been serving the people of this cool SoCal surf town since 1975.
+- Encinitas Surfboards – These guys have been serving the people of this legendary SoCal surf town since 1975.
 They’ve got the whole shebang, from boards to board shorts to wax and apres wear.
 They’re also lovely people!
 Drop in to say hi.

 You certainly won’t go hungry in Encinitas.
 This town has all the quirky coffee joints that you’d expect of suburban San Diego, along with the pizzazz of some Tex-Mex spice to boot…

-We include Better Buzz Coffee Encinitas because we say this: They have some of the finest vanilla flavoured ice coffees this side of Seattle.
+- Better Buzz Coffee – Some of the finest vanilla flavoured ice coffees this side of Seattle.
 Big words; stunning brews.
-Drop in for a a pick-me-up before you hit the surf.

-Like Mexican?
+- The Taco Stand – Like Mexican?
 DO NOT EVEN THINK ABOUT MISSING THIS.
 It’s one of the most epic, most taste-bud-tingling taco stops we found in Cali.
 The roller wheat taco shells come in an abundance of fillings, from avo and shrimp to angus steak.
-More than anything, it’s the staff though – they are friendly as friendly can be.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!